-The bullish three line strike is one of the most popular and effective trading strategies in the world.
+The bullish three line strike is one of the most popular and effective candlestick patterns in the world.

 But, here’s the thing:

-Most websites teach this method the exact same way out of the textbook.
+Most websites teach this method the exact same way as the textbook.

 However, in reality, where you want to use it and make money from it, the textbook version goes against any logic.

 You’ll see why later in this article.

 You’ll be glad you found this article on the subject because I’m going to share with you how to trade it logically.